You are listening to the Sean Hannity Radio Show Podcast.

 Oh, let's look at his past.

-He's got controversial figures.
+He's a controversial figure.

 Sure.

-That's all gonna happen.
+That's all going to happen.

-Newt Gingrich is gonna be on the media, and people are gonna get to hear him, and people will hear him dissect and deconstruct Hillary Clinton more articulately than anybody else possibly can.
+And people will hear him dissect and deconstruct Hillary Clinton more articulately than anybody else possibly can.

 And then he'll lay out the case for Trump, I believe, probably better than Trump can do himself.

-He was the architect in ninety-four.
+He was the architect in 94.

-Uh he's learned a lot more since.
+He's learned a lot more since.

 He sometimes gets himself in trouble with the things that he says, but we need somebody that has that kind of courage and boldness to go in and to do the things that all of us are so frustrated about that are not happening.

-And uh I agree.
+And I agree.

-Newt would be the guy to advocate and also just uh articulate Trump's positions in ways that I don't think Trump can even do himself.
+Newt would be the guy to advocate and also just articulate Trump's positions in ways that I don't think Trump can even do himself.

 I hope he does.